-The SAM Group is in the process to become a signatory to the United Nations’ Principles for Responsible Investments (UN PRI).
+The SAM Group is a signatory to the United Nations-supported Principles for Responsible Investments (PRI).

 For the purposes of this Policy, “material” ESG issues are defined as those issues that the relevant SAM Group company, in its sole discretion, determines to have the potential to substantially impact an organization’s ability to create and preserve economic, environmental, and social value for itself and its stakeholders.

 The SAM Group structurally integrates ESG factors into the investment decision-making process across all asset classes.
 The focus is on ESG factors that are material.
 It is up to the investment managers, analysts, and others involved in the investment research and decision-making process to determine what weight these factors should be given in each case.

 The SAM Group commits to consider material ESG issues in the course of its investment process and in the monitoring of portfolio investments to the extent reasonably practical, subject, in any event, to the provisions of the fund documents of the relevant fund under management, local laws and regulations, and to the duty of the SAM Group to seek to maximize the returns on investment for all investors.
 See also section 5, “Engagement and voting,” below with respect to active ownership of and influence on portfolio companies.